joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 We then insert a single `button` tag into our `div`, which we add `onClick` functionality to fire the `changeColor` function we wrote earlier.
 Click the button a couple of times to see this in action!

 *Discussion topic: Is a button the only thing we can add `onClick` functionality to?
 Test this by removing the button and adding the `onClick` tag to the containing `div`.*

+*Exercise: Add three buttons, labeled "Red", "Yellow", and "Blue."
+When the user clicks on a button, the background of our `div` should change to the corresponding color.*

 # Conclusion